gitbrent/PptxGenJS/README.md

 **************************************************************************************************
 ## Creating a Presentation
 A Presentation is a single `.pptx` file.
-When creating more than one Presentation, declare the pptx again to start with a new, empty Presentation.
+See [multiple presentations](#saving-multiple-presentations) for information on creating more than a single PPT file.

 Client Browser:
 ```javascript